nicodesh/op-algorithm/README.md

-# op-algorithm
-Optimal Partitioning Algorithm Implementation
+# Optimal Partitioning Algorithm - Python Implementation

 This is an implementation of Optimal Partitioning Algorithm as described here: https://ieeexplore.ieee.org/abstract/document/1381461